alesspalma/FDSProject/README.txt

-##IF you want to know more, please take a look at the report.pdf file
+If you want to know more, please take a look at the report.pdf file!

 On the google drive folder at https://drive.google.com/drive/folders/1o_sFskElqxLrOTcdEjlX3PYn_NgGxOLU?usp=sharing you will find: